Santiago Vázquez, Montevideo: Features

-It is surrounded by an ecologically important natural environment consisting of the coasts, beaches and hills.
+It is surrounded by an ecologically important natural environment consisting of coasts, beaches and hills.
 It has a natural port which is part of the river delta and includes 25.000 hectares of wetlands.
-During the first half of the 20th century the village was converted into a touristic centre, marked by the construction of the "Hotel de la Barra", the boat races, the yacht club and the parks "Parque Segunda República Española" and Parque Lecocq, which is also a zoo.
+During the first half of the 20th century the village was converted into a touristic centre, marked by the construction of the "Hotel de la Barra", the boat races, the yacht club and the parks "Parque Segunda República Española" and Parque Lecocq.

-Santiago Vázquez is also known as "La Barra", from the rotary iron bridge of British construction which along with the modern bridge of Ruta 1, join Montedieo with the San José Department.
+Santiago Vázquez is also known as "La Barra", from the rotary iron bridge of British construction which along with the modern bridge of Ruta 1, join Montevideo with the San José Department.

-A little to the southwest of the village is situated the homonymous penitentiary facility.